 The X chromosome is a particularly interesting chromosome due to its haplo-diploid existence in human populations; males carry one X chromosome, inherited from their mothers, while females carry two X chromosomes.
 Differences in patterns of genetic variation among the X and autosomes may reflect past differences between males and females in demographic parameters such as population size and migration rate; X-linked genes likely experience different levels of selection when in males compared to females.
 Currently we are interested in investigating the relative roles of demographic processes and natural selection in shaping X-linked genetic variation across human population.

 We have devised a new, graph-theoretic approach to the problem of inferring and analyzing population structure from multilocus genotype data.
-We have implemented this new algorithm in a software package (in prep for release) which significantly outperforms current tools (e.g., CLUMPP by Jakobsson and Rosenberg, 2007) in terms of quality of results, computational time (<1s vs. minutes to hours for most datasets), and ease of use.
+We have implemented this new algorithm in a software package pong (Behr et al. 2016) which significantly outperforms current tools (e.g., CLUMPP by Jakobsson and Rosenberg, 2007) in terms of quality of results, computational time (<1s vs. minutes to hours for most datasets), and ease of use.

-To take advantage of the new and improved information this method provides, we are in the process of building a novel interactive visualization tool using D3.js, a very powerful and increasingly popular [web-based] data-driven visualization library.
-We are very excited about the ability to provide users with much more information than ever before.
-The resulting software package, with its dramatic increase in algorithmic efficiency and new dynamic visualization tool, will be widely used in both molecular ecology and population genetics.
+pong’s front-end offers an interactive visualization tool using D3.js, a very powerful and increasingly popular [web-based] data-driven visualization library.
+The resulting software package, with its dramatic increase in algorithmic efficiency and new dynamic visualization tool, will be useful in molecular ecology, landscape genetic, and population genetic studies.